gohugoio/hugoDocs/content/en/methods/page/Render.md

 layouts/summary.html
 ```

-As a best practice, place content view templates together in a dedicated subdirectory.
-Hugo does not reserve a directory name for content views as it does for `_partials`, `_shortcodes`, and `_markup`.
+As a best practice, place _view_ templates together in a dedicated subdirectory.
+Hugo does not reserve a directory name for _view_ templates as it does for `_partials`, `_shortcodes`, and `_markup`.
 The examples below use `_views`, where the underscore prefix differentiates it from other path segments and conveys its purpose, but a directory named `foo` would work equally well.

 With path segments, consider this layout structure: